 Vlad to help – a replacement for the master carabiner

-To give this article context I am talking about canyoning.
+To give this article context, I am talking about canyoning.
 However, it could equally apply to climbing, abseiling, instruction as well as backcountry rescue scenarios.
-Any time you need anchor station organisation for multiple clip ins.

 According to the manufacturers, the Grivel Vlad is:

 An innovative combination of a rigging plate and a carabiner